kubeshop/kusk-gateway/README.md

 ## Installation

 [(Back to top)](#table-of-contents)

+Kusk Gateway can be installed on any cloud or bare metal Kubernetes cluster.

 If you want to quickly setup and evaluate the Kusk Gateway, then please use the [local installation instructions with Minikube](docs/local-installation.md).